-Thousands of Londoners face three days without internet and home phone service, after thieves sliced through and stole BT Openreach fibre optic cables earlier this week.
+Thousands of Londoners face three days without broadband and home phone service, after thieves sliced through and stole BT Openreach fibre optic cables earlier this week.

 BT is blaming a 'malicious attack' for the outage, suggesting the robbers were seeking valuable copper materials from the exchange in Bedford, but came away only with relatively worthless fibre optic material.